 Provisions as to Occupancy and Use of the Unit.
 Each new or amended lease submitted for approval by the Department shall contain provisions which provide for the following:

 The names of each household member who is authorized to occupy the unit in addition to the tenant shall be set out in the lease.
 No other person (excepting guests) shall occupy the unit.
-Each household member shall be required to reside in the unit for at least nine months in any 12 month period unless the LHA shall have found good cause for an absence of longer than three months.
+Each household member shall be required to reside in the unit for at least nine months in any 12-month period unless the LHA shall have found good cause for an absence of longer than three months.
 The tenant shall be responsible for the conduct of all household members.

 The tenant shall not sublet or transfer possession of the unit.
 Tenant shall not take in boarders or lodgers and, except as provided in 760 CMR 6.06(3)(d), shall not use or permit use of the unit for any purpose other than as a private dwelling solely for tenant and the other members of tenant's household who are listed on the lease or who subsequently have been approved by the LHA and have been listed on a written lease addendum.

-The stay of any overnight guest shall be limited to no more than a total of 21 nights (21 days if the guest regularly sleeps during the day) during any 12 month period unless the LHA for good cause otherwise consents to a longer period in writing prior to the expiration of 21 nights or such longer period as may have been authorized.
+The stay of any overnight guest shall be limited to no more than a total of 21 nights (21 days if the guest regularly sleeps during the day) during any 12-month period unless the LHA for good cause otherwise consents to a longer period in writing prior to the expiration of 21 nights or such longer period as may have been authorized.
 The tenant shall be responsible for the conduct of all guests, including his or her own, and those of household members.
-The number of household members and overnight guests shall not at any time exceed the permissible limit of 105 CMR 410.000: Minimum Standards of Fitness for Human Habitation (State Sanitary Code: Chapter II).
+The number of household members and overnight guests shall not at any time exceed the permissible limit of 105 CMR 410.00: Minimum Standards of Fitness for Human Habitation (State Sanitary Code: Chapter II).

 With the LHA's approval, tenant and household members may engage in legal profit-making activities which are incidental to the primary use of the unit as a private dwelling so long as suitable general liability insurance coverage is provided if the LHA shall deem it necessary and the activities will: